 Simon (Thomas Loone, Clownface) has somehow managed to bring dinosaurs back to life at his remote farm/lab.
 Somehow they get loose and eat him and his wife Christine (Amanda-Jade Tyler, Conjuring the Genie).Their son Mark (Marshall Hawkes, Hellkat) manages to escape.

-Unwittingly driving into the aftermath of this are Simon’s somewhat estranged relatives, sisters Caitlyn (Megan Purvis, The Young Cannibals, Bats) and Jocelyn (Georgie Banks, The Mermaid’s Curse) and their parents Rebecca (Nicola Wright, Witches of Amityville Academy) and Bernard (Richard Kovacs).
+Unwittingly driving into the aftermath of this are Simon’s somewhat estranged relatives, sisters Caitlyn (Megan Purvis, The Young Cannibals, Bats) and Jocelyn (Georgie Banks, The Mermaid’s Curse, It Came from Below) and their parents Rebecca (Nicola Wright, Witches of Amityville Academy) and Bernard (Richard Kovacs).

 One of the first things I noticed about Hatched is that while it uses the same CGI templates for it’s saurians as Dinosaur Hotel, they’re much better composited into most of the scenes.
 The ones where they directly interact with the cast are the exceptions, they still need lots of work.
 While better effects alone aren’t enough to save the film it’s a hell of a start.